socotecio/django-socio-grpc/docs/features/grpc-action.rst

 .. code-block:: python

+    # django_socio_grpc.grpc_actions.placeholders.StrTemplatePlaceholder

     def fn(service) -> str:
         return "Ok"

     StrTemplatePlaceholder("{}Request{}", "My", fn) == "MyRequestOk"

-``LookupField``
+:func:`LookupField<django_socio_grpc.grpc_actions.placeholders.LookupField>`
 ~~~~~~~~~~~~~~~

 Resolves to the service lookup field message.

-# :TODO: please explain the concept of a lookup field here (beginners will have not idea, what this is about)
+For for information about lookup_field or it's implementation see :ref:`make-a-custom-retrieve`

 .. code-block:: python

+    from django_socio_grpc.generics import GenericService

     class Serializer(BaseSerializer):
+        """
+        This is only for LookupField.
+Use a proto serializer imported from django_socio_grpc.proto_serializer in real code.
+        """
         uuid = serializers.CharField()

+    # If declaring a service like this
     class Service(GenericService):
         serializer_class = Serializer
         lookup_field = "uuid"

+    # Then if using LookupField placeholder in grpc_action's request or response parameter it will transform at runtime to

+    # django_socio_grpc.grpc_actions.placeholders.LookupField
     LookupField == [{
         "name": "uuid",
         "type": "string", # This is the type of the field in the serializer